camunda/camunda-docs-manual/content/reference/rest/case-execution/variables/get-variable.md

 ---

-Retrieves a variable of a given case execution.
+Retrieves a variable of a given case execution by id.

 # Method